CHR. Did you meet with no other assault as you came?

 too hot for them.
 Then did Faithful say,

-How Talkative at first lifts up his
+first lifts up his

 plumes!
 How bravely doth he speak!
 How